American Patrons

 Chichester Cathedral American Patrons was launched to celebrate the many connections that exist between Sussex and North America.
 Following recent in-depth research into the Cathedral’s extensive Anglo-American heritage, we are keen to share all that we have learnt about our transatlantic links.

-The father of the American Revolution, Thomas Paine, came from Lewes, East Sussex.
+The father of the American Revolution, Thomas Paine, lived in Lewes, East Sussex.
 Thomas Paine was introduced to Benjamin Franklin by the third Duke of Richmond, whose Goodwood Estate lies just outside Chichester.
 The Duke gained the title of the ‘Radical Duke’ because of his support for the American Revolution.

 Part of the mystery of the ‘Sussex Declaration’ – the only ceremonial parchment manuscript copy of the American Declaration of Independence other than the signed copy held at the National Archives in Washington, D.C. – lies with the Duke, Thomas Paine and Benjamin Franklin.
 Harvard University is hard at work with the West Sussex Archives, where the Sussex Declaration is in safe-keeping, to establish the history behind this unique piece of shared American and English history.